flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 date: 2024-12-12
 ---

-> 3D semantic segmentation is a cornerstone of modern computer vision, enabling understanding of our phyiscal world for applications ranging from embodied intelligence and robotics to autonomous driving.
+> 3D semantic segmentation is a cornerstone of modern computer vision, enabling understanding of our physical world for applications ranging from embodied intelligence and robotics to autonomous driving.
 In 3D semantic segmentation, our goal is to assign a semantic label to every point in a LiDAR point cloud.
-Compared to pixel grids of 2D images, data from 3D sensors are are complex, irregular, and sparse, lacking the niceties and biases in data we often exploit in processing 2D images.
+Compared to pixel grids of 2D images, data from 3D sensors are complex, irregular, and sparse, lacking the niceties and biases in data we often exploit in processing 2D images.
 We will discuss 3 deep learning based approaches pioneering the field, namely PointNet, PointTransformerV3, and Panoptic-Polarnet.

 <!--more-->
 {: class="table-of-content"}